fbpx

 • Fabric

-When the concrete hardens to a safe standard, all the formwork applied to that particular part of the structure can be removed.
-The term for this process is known as “stripping”.
-After removing the formwork, each element can be applied again to the next stage of construction.
+Once the concrete hardens to a safe standard, workers can remove the formwork from that part of the structure.
+This process is called “stripping.”
+After stripping, they can reuse each formwork element in the next stage of construction.

 What Is the Difference Between Formwork and Shuttering?